shantnu/Path/content/course-in-miracles.md

 Note: Some people complain that Marianne spends too much time talking about *Luuhhhvvvvv*.
 If all this talk of emotion offends you, you might want to reconsider what makes you so angry talking about emotions.
-I was a lot like this for a long time, until I realised I was suppressing my emotions, unless only anger and hate remained.
+I was a lot like this for a long time, until I realised I was suppressing my emotions, and only anger and hate remained.
+Outside of the Stars Wars Universe, hate and anger do not help you at all, materially or spiritually.